 4. Flexible interest rate pay-outs

 FDs allow you to select the term, and when the interest is credited to your FD account.
 You can choose between annual, monthly or at-maturity payouts.
 FDs also offer higher interest rates for senior citizens.
-Bajaj Finserv FDs, for example, offer an additional interest rate of up to 0.25% (above the existing rate), for senior citizens.
+Bajaj Finserv FDs, for example, offer an additional interest rate of up to 0.25% p.a. (above the existing rate), for senior citizens.

 Disadvantages of FDs